CodiumTeam/docker-training/exercise-3/README.md

 Why is this working?

-You have mapped a folder from the local computer into the `/codium` folder inside the image.
+You have mapped a folder from the local computer into the `/codium` folder inside the container.
 As it is a bind mount volume, any changes to your local files are immediately available inside the container (like a soft link).
 Notice you need to specify an absolute path, hence why we are using the `$PWD` variable.

 ## 3.2 Exposing network ports